Branden Oliver: San Diego / Los Angeles Chargers

-After Oliver went undrafted in the 2014 NFL Draft, he agreed to a three-year contract with the San Diego Chargers.
+After Oliver went undrafted in the 2014 NFL draft, he agreed to a three-year contract with the San Diego Chargers.

-On September 21, 2014 against the Buffalo Bills, Oliver recorded his first stats, running for 11 yards on 3 carries.
-On October 5, 2014, he had 19 carries for 114 yards, a rushing touchdown, 4 receptions for 68 yards and a receiving touchdown against the New York Jets, who had had the number one rushing defense in the league coming into the game.
+On September 21, 2014, against the Buffalo Bills, Oliver recorded his first stats, running for 11 yards on 3 carries.
+On October 5, 2014, he had 19 carries for 114 yards, a rushing touchdown, four receptions for 68 yards and a receiving touchdown against the New York Jets, who had had the number one rushing defense in the league coming into the game.
 For that performance, Oliver was named Pepsi NFL Rookie of the Week.
 During that game, Donald Brown, then the starting running back for the Chargers, suffered a concussion.
 As a result, Oliver started in Week 6 against the Oakland Raiders.
 Against the Raiders, Oliver rushed again for over 100 yards and scored a last minute one-yard touchdown to help win the game.
 Oliver was named Pepsi Rookie of the Week for the second consecutive week.
 In the final game of the season, Oliver ran for 71 yards and scored a touchdown against the Kansas City Chiefs.
 Oliver finished the season leading all in rushing yards (582), attempts (160) and touchdowns (4).

-Oliver only saw 31 carries in the 2015 season.
-His playing time was adversely affected by the Chargers' selection of Melvin Gordon in the first round of the 2015 NFL Draft as well as a foot injury which caused him to miss eight weeks of the season.
+Oliver only saw 31 carries for 108 rushing yards in eight games the 2015 season.
+His playing time was adversely affected by the Chargers' selection of Melvin Gordon in the first round of the 2015 NFL draft as well as a foot injury which caused him to miss eight weeks of the season.

 On August 30, 2016, Oliver was placed on injured reserve after injuring his Achilles tendon in a preseason game.

 Set to be a restricted free agent, Oliver was not tendered a contract by the Chargers in 2017, however on March 23, 2017, Oliver re-signed with the Chargers.

-Overall, in the 2017 season, Oliver finished with 35 carries for 83 rushing yards.
+Overall, in the 2017 season, Oliver finished with 35 carries for 83 rushing yards in eight games.